BlobbyDev/MusicBot/README.md

 ## Author

-1.  **Discord.js Music Bot** © [iCrawl](https://github.com/iCrawl)
+1.  **Discord.js Music Bot**
 2. Authored, maintained by iCrawl.
-And modified by Spexz
+And modified by Dinav
-3. This work is licensed under a <a rel="license" href="https://github.com/zhycorp/music-bot-example/blob/master/LICENSE">GNU Affero General Public License</a>.